CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 **CheriABI packages** are compiled using pure-capability CHERI C/C++, and employ fine-grained C/C++ memory protection.

-These packages are considered *appropriate for experimental use*.
+These packages are considered appropriate for **experimental use** and a **security evaluation** of CHERI-extended hardware-software stacks.
 Their primary function is to provide necessary dependencies for efforts to port software to CheriABI and to support CHERI demonstration and evaluation.
 They are suitable for research and development of software that benefit from